 The most common behavior concern I work with clients to solve is fighting cats.
-The reasons for it vary, but today I’m going to focus on one of the more unfortunate reasons as many well meaning cat parents end up in a challenging situation because of it.
+The reasons for it vary, but today I’m going to focus on one common reason many well meaning cat parents end up with cat conflict.

 When you have a bonded pair of cats, it can be tough on everyone when one of the cats dies.
 Grieving the loss of a cat is very challenging and the amount of distress can be similar to losing a beloved human.
 For cats, they can exhibit similar behaviors to humans when they are depressed or grieving.